ids-s1-21/project-The_mathematicians/proposal/proposal.md

 correlation between answers, we may need to implement some linearity test and correlation analysis.
 These may include using linear regression models and pearson r correlation test dependent on the situation.
-Although these contents are not covered yet, with some self-study it’s possible for us to use them in our data analysis.
+Although these contents have not been covered by this course yet, with some self-study it’s possible for us to use them in our data analysis.